SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 08 May, 2024 at 23:34:42
+# Last Refreshed - 09 May, 2024 at 23:34:23
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Climb Portal: Mt Fuji at 100% Elevation in France</b>
+<b>Had a bad day?
+Bike.
+However,  ride angry and you'll  find yourself further away than you intended!</b>

-which happened on 05 May, 2024 at 15:34:09
+which happened on 09 May, 2024 at 16:55:45

-Which is 0 years, 0 months, 3 days, 8 hours and 0 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 38 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11340287446
+You can see it here https://www.strava.com/activities/11372005187

 ## Number of Rides
 How many rides have I done each year?